graydonvg/graydonvg/README.md

 💼 LinkedIn: www.linkedin.com/in/graydon-von-gossler
 📧 Email: graydonvg@gmail.com

-I'm open to collaboration on exciting projects or opportunities to bring value as a Front-End Developer.
+I'm open to collaboration on exciting projects or opportunities to bring value as a Front-end Developer.
 Let's build something amazing together! 🚀